Kate-who-codes/machine-learning-challenge/README.md

 ### Model Comparison
-The RFC model was the more accurate of the two by a small margin.
+The Random Forest Classifier model is more accurate.

 ![image](https://user-images.githubusercontent.com/68763904/119240476-98a2c700-bb04-11eb-916f-ed95d6fef8a6.png)